FILTER BY TAG

 POST https://{terminal IP address:port number}/ or wss://{terminal IP address:port number}/

-Generating a POS Connection Code for the Point-of-Sale System
+Generate a POS Connection Code for the Point-of-Sale System

 Before you can sync the terminal with the point-of-sale (POS) system to establish a secure connection, you must activate the terminal.
 For more information, see Activating a Terminal in the Acceptance Devices App.

 To ensure the security of the data sent over the internet between your POS system and the PAX terminal, you must establish a secure connection (sync) between your system and the terminal.
+You must complete this procedure one time only for each POS system you are using.

 Generate Code